minecraftforum/rules-archive/rules/mapping_and_modding/rules.markdown

 * Must contain the class files. .exe only downloads will be removed
 * Topics must have embedded images, videos may be included as well but may not replace images
 * Topics must follow the tagging format
-* Topics have an installation guide
+* Topics must have an installation guide
 * Any required permissions must be displayed in the original post
 * Do not ask or pressure mods to be updated
 * Smp "hack" and "cheat" mods are allowed, however any designed for griefing are not allowed